alongubkin/chromeftp/README.md

 Technical Details
 -----------------

-This extension uses a NPAPI plugin for accessing the underlying OS file system and socket, as this is not possible with HTML5 alone.
-It is wrriten with C++ using the [Boost][2] library.
-The NPAPI plugin exposes methods to the extension JavaScript with [Nixysa][3] - a framework for generating glue code for NPAPI plugins.
+This extension uses a NPAPI plugin for accessing the underlying OS file system and socket, as this is not possible pure HTML5.
+The NPAPI plugin is wrriten with C++ using the [Boost][2] library.
+It exposes methods to the extension JavaScript with [Nixysa][3] - a framework for generating glue code for NPAPI plugins.

 Contributing